ray-project/ray/doc/source/ray-air/computer-vision.rst

             :end-before: __torch_trainer_stop__
             :dedent:

-        For more in-depth examples, see
+        For more in-depth examples, see :ref:`Using Trainers <train-getting-started>`.
-        :ref:`Using Trainers <air-trainers>`.

     .. tab-item:: TensorFlow